-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 promises a return to some form of normalcy

-by the 4th of July.
+by the Fourth of July.

 7-day average